LazzaAU/Gpsd_data_over_MQTT/README.md

       json_attributes_template: "{{ value_json | tojson}}"
 ```

-**NOTE** - Obviously change caravan_gps_receiver to the same topic name you choose when adding a name for "deviceName" in the code" and also change the "name" vale to what ever you want to call the device tracker.
+**NOTE** - Obviously change caravan_gps_receiver to the same topic name you choose when adding a name for "deviceName" in the code" and also change the "name:" value to what ever you want to call the device tracker.

 - restart HA after editing the file